Factbox: Close races in the battle for U.S. Senate

-A year ago, Republicans seemed headed toward capturing the U.S. Senate, now held by Democrats, 53-47.
+A year ago, Republicans seemed headed toward capturing the U.S. Senate, now controlled by Democrats by a 53-47 margin.

-But then things went awry, beginning with the surprise decision in February by Republican Senator Olympia Snowe to surrender her relatively safe seat and retire and, most recently, a series of attention-grabbing comments about rape by Republican candidates who could have unseated Democrats.
+But then things went awry, beginning with the surprise decision in February by Republican Senator Olympia Snowe of Maine to surrender her relatively safe seat and retire and, most recently, a series of attention-grabbing comments about rape by Republican candidates who had good odds of defeating Democrats.

 Thirty-three of the Senate's 100 seats are being contested, of which 23 are held by Democrats.

-Democrats are now slightly favored to retain the Senate though a tie is also possible, in which case the vice president of the United States would cast the decisive vote.
+Democrats are now slightly favored to retain the Senate though a tie is also possible, in which case the U.S. vice president would cast the decisive vote.

-Here's a look at races that have been considered close over the past few weeks:
+Here's a look at races that have been considered close over the past few weeks as the nation votes on Tuesday:

 Maine